SofiyaMorrison/Grocery-List/README.md

 ### How to use the App.

-1. After you opened a Grocery List App via [http://localhost:3000](http://localhost:3000), you can type in your grocery iteams in open input window that says "What do you want to buy today?:
+1. After you opened a Grocery List App via [http://localhost:3000](http://localhost:3000), you can type in your grocery iteams in open input window that says "What do you want to buy today? :

    ####
  **```